The APGAR score is conducted in term infants as an assessment of clinical status immediately following birth.

 In the original publication by Dr Virginia Apgar in 1953, she notes that colour was ‘by far the most unsatisfactory sign’ citing one of the issues to be interpretability of the ‘skin of colored children’.

 There are several papers published on the matter.
 Most (based in the US) concede interpretation of colour and the description ‘pink’ contributes to the lower average score of black newborns.
 Their analyses (that we cannot detail here in full) appear to show APGAR score remains a reasonable predictor of neonatal mortality in all races.

 Perhaps most informative is a published abstract by Dr Brandi Adams et al which found when relevant medical professionals were asked ‘if “pink” accurately described the skin color of vigorous African American newborns’, 57.4% of respondents said 'No'.
-Perhaps an update to the list of descriptors is long overdue.
+It may be that an update to the list of descriptors is long overdue.

 Have comments about these notes?
 Leave us feedback